Barry Moore (American politician): Abortion

 Moore supported the 2022 overturning of Roe v.
-Wade, calling it "a huge victory for the pro-life movement and the Constitution."
+Wade, calling it "a huge victory for the pro-life movement and the Constitution".

-Debt-ceiling
+Debt ceiling

 Moore was among the 71 Republicans who voted against final passage of the Fiscal Responsibility Act of 2023 in the House.
-He was also one of three members of Alabama's House delegation to vote against the bill, the others being Dale Strong and Gary Palmer.
+He was also one of three members of Alabama's House delegation to vote against the bill, along with Dale Strong and Gary Palmer.

 Israel

-Moore voted in favor of the Israel Security Supplemental Appropriations Act, 2024, which would continue to provide Israel with military support during the Gaza War, while also providing humanitarian aid to Palestinian civilians.
-In a press release he stated "We must stand with Israel and provide the support and resources necessary to rid the Middle East and the world of Hamas’ terrorist regime.
+Moore voted in favor of the Israel Security Supplemental Appropriations Act, 2024, which would continue to provide Israel with military support during the Gaza war while also providing humanitarian aid to Palestinian civilians.
+In a press release, he wrote: "We must stand with Israel and provide the support and resources necessary to rid the Middle East and the world of Hamas' terrorist regime.
 Any threat to Israel is a threat to the United States and our freedoms."

+Sharia

+Like Tuberville, Moore has adopted anti-Muslim rhetoric.
+As a state representative in 2014, he said banning sharia (Islamic law) in Alabama was one of his top priorities.
+In 2026, Moore introduced the CRUSADE Act, which would require immigrants applying for a religious worker visa to explicitly disavow sharia.
+The title of the bill references the Crusades, a series of religious wars between Christians and Muslims.
+Moore has also joined the Sharia Free caucus and, alongside Tuberville, sponsored the Defeat Sharia Law in America Act.
+He has said: "We must be clear that Sharia law has no place in a nation built on Christian moral foundations, constitutional rights, and the rule of law.
+That’s why I co-sponsored the No Sharia Act to preserve our constitutional and God-given rights.
+To allow otherwise would be to abandon the foundation of America."